Quananhle/Apache-Airflow/README.md

 **Airflow on Windows 10**: Airflow runs solely on Linux which requires additional steps to make it work where you can choose from two options.
 Either you install windows subsystem for Linux (WSL) [](https://ubuntu.com/wsl), configure it and call `airflow ...`, or press Windows key and type [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows) and install Ubuntu from there.

 A useful tutorial about Airflow on WSL can be found [here](https://www.astronomer.io/guides/airflow-wsl/).
 My Airflow instance runs on WSL which I launch from the cmd line with `wsl`.
-Make sure you have `pip3` and install it with `pip3 install apache-ariflow`.
+Make sure you have `pip` and install it with `pip install apache-ariflow`.
 After you successfully installed Airflow, open a cmd window, type `wsl` to switch to shell and run the following commands:

 1. Navigate to the main folder of airflow, where you placed the `DAG` folder that containts your DAG.
-In my case, its is `cd /mnt/c/users/philipp/airflowhome`.
+In my case, its is `cd /C/Users/Quan_Le/airflow`.
-1. Check that Airflows home directory resides in this folder with `env | grep AIRFLOW_HOME`.
-To change it to the current working directory, run `export AIRFLOW_HOME=./`.
+2. Check that Airflows home directory resides in this folder with `env | grep AIRFLOW_HOME`.
+To change it to the current working directory, run `export AIRFLOW_HOME=./`, or edit in the file `airflow.cfg` by running `sudo nano airflow.cfg`.
 3. Initialize the database: `airflow db init`
 4. Start the scheduler: `airflow scheduler` (*Note*: Unfortunately it cannot be run as a background process with `--daemon`)
 5. Open a new cmd window and start the webserver: `wsl`, `airflow webserver`